Skip to content

 RuntimeBehavior

-JSIntercepts remote tool calls with enhanced handling: stream proxying to parent, SubSessionRef tracking, timeout management via AbortSignal, reconnection on resume
+JSIntercepts remote tool calls with enhanced handling: stream proxying to parent, SubSessionRef tracking, timeout management via AbortSignal, internal stream retry loop on drops, interrupt propagation, reconnection on resume

-TemporalDedicated executeRemoteSubAgentCall activity with deterministic session IDs, crash recovery via transport.getStatus(), heartbeat-based reconnection, stream proxying, and interrupt propagation
+TemporalDedicated executeRemoteSubAgentCall activity with deterministic session IDs, crash recovery via transport.getStatus(), heartbeat-based reconnection, stream proxying, interrupt propagation, StreamDropError for activity retry

-CloudflareDedicated executeRemoteSubAgentCall step with deterministic session IDs, crash recovery, stream proxying, interrupt propagation via abort-check interval, and timeout enforcement
+CloudflareDedicated executeRemoteSubAgentCall step with deterministic session IDs, crash recovery, stream proxying, interrupt propagation via abort-check interval, timeout enforcement, StreamDropError for step retry

 TIP